+As technology evolves, it’s imperative for companies to evolve with it.
+AR devices such as the Microsoft Hololens provide interesting opportunities to visualize spaces and data.
+As they become more mainstream, one of the challenges corporations will face is adapting current high tech tools to these platforms.
 Last year a client of ours released a web data visualization tool for their most prized commercial offices (more than 1,175 buildings) over 52 markets.
 The tool features a summary of occupancy, rent and investment trends, themes that shape the different markets, and a floor-by-floor data analyses for each building.
 We re-created it for the Hololens.

 Watch the Hololens Demo

 Recreating a 2D app for the Hololens involves going back to the drawing board and figuring out how to utilize AR for the best possible user experience.
 We wanted the design to be awe-inspiring, something you would never see anywhere else besides maybe a Hollywood film.
 The main function included not just the most common user flows of the tool, but also features that would allow the app to demonstrate the capabilities of the Hololens (like spatial recognition, air tap, etc).
+Instead of pointing and clicking, users can look and air tap.
+They can say things like “view vacancies on floor 5” or “show me our buildings in Chicago”.

 This project will allow our client to show off the possibility of using the Hololens for products like this and other data visualization projects.
 It's also a major hit at trade shows and a brilliant conversation starter.